The image gives each prop its own panel.

 The ring can be foot-juggled from a seated position.
 It can be contact-spun on a finger.
 It can be rolled along the floor.
 It is the most structurally flexible of the three because its defining feature - the empty center, the circular continuity - does not require a specific grip or a specific arc to be activated.

-The ring’s responsiveness is at the contact point, directional, not contained.
+The purple lightning in the image captures this: the ring’s energy arcs at the contact point, directional, not contained.
 The ring conducts what is brought to it.

 | Juggling | What each prop asks of the practitioner |